osrf/gazebo_tutorials/contrib_code/tutorial.md

 > If you are writing a new class, it must use a private data pointer.
 Here is an [example](https://bitbucket.org/osrf/gazebo/src/default/gazebo/physics/World.hh?at=default#cl-479), and you can read more [here](https://en.wikipedia.org/wiki/Opaque_pointer).

 1. **const functions**
 > Any class function that does not change a member variable should be marked as `const`.
+Here is an [example](https://bitbucket.org/osrf/gazebo/src/default/gazebo/physics/Entity.cc?at=default#cl-175).

 1. **const parameters**
 > All parameters that are not modified by a function should be marked as `const`.
 This applies to parameters that are passed by reference, pointer, and value.
+Here is an [example](https://bitbucket.org/osrf/gazebo/src/default/gazebo/physics/Entity.cc?at=default#cl-217).

 1. **Pointer and reference variables**
 > Place the `*` and `&` next to the varaible name, not next to the type.
 For example: `int &variable` is good, but `int& variable` is not.
+Here is an [example](https://bitbucket.org/osrf/gazebo/src/default/gazebo/physics/Entity.cc?at=default#cl-217).

 1. **Class function names**
 > Class functions must start with a capital letter.
+Here is an [example](https://bitbucket.org/osrf/gazebo/src/default/gazebo/physics/Entity.cc?at=default#cl-217).

 1. **Camel case**
 > In general, everything should use camel case.
 Exceptions include SDF element names, and protobuf variable names.
+Here is an [example](https://bitbucket.org/osrf/gazebo/src/default/gazebo/physics/Entity.cc?at=default#cl-217).

 # Test coverage